Hook formulas for skew shapes III. Multivariate and product formulas: Lozenge tilings with multivariate weights

 \begin{ex} There are five lozenge tilings in $\Omega_{21}(332)$ corresponding to excited diagrams from Example~\ref{ex:excited}~:

 \end{ex}

 \begin{thm} The map $\tau$ is a bijection between excited diagrams $\ED(\lambda/\mu)$ and lozenge tilings $\Omega_{\mu}(\la)$. \end{thm}

-\begin{proof} We first interpret the excited diagram $D$ as a plane partition $P$ of shape $\mu$ (and nonpositive entries) under $P_{i,j}=-r_{i,j} +i$, where $r_{i,j}$ is the row number of the final position of box $(i,j)$ of $\mu$ after it has been moved under the excited moves from $\mu$ to $D$.
+\begin{proof} We first interpret the excited diagram $D$ as a plane partition $P$ of shape $\mu$ (and nonpositive entries) under $P_{i,j}=-r_{i,j} +i$, alternatively a skew RPP $P'_{i,j} = r_{i,j}-i$, where $r_{i,j}$ is the row number of the final position of box $(i,j)$ of $\mu$ after it has been moved under the excited moves from $\mu$ to $D$.
 Next, $P$ corresponds to a lozenge tiling in the obvious way, where we set level 0 to be the top $z$-plane and the horizontal lozenges are moved down to the heights given by $P_{i,j}$.
-Since $D \subset [\lambda]$, it follows that the boxes on diagonal $i-j=k$ cannot move beyond the intersection of this diagonal and $\lambda$ which is equivalent with $(i,j) \in \lambda$ if and only if $j\leq \lambda_i$. \end{proof}
+The condition $D \subset [\lambda]$ is equivalent to the condition that the boxes on diagonal $i-j=k$ cannot move beyond the intersection of this diagonal and $\lambda$, so that the coordinates of a horizontal lozenge $(i,j)$ must satisfy $j\leq \lambda_i$.
+Finally, note that excited moves correspond to flips on lozenge tilings, see e.g.~\cite{Thu}.
+Since the starting excited diagram $D=[\mu]$ corresponds to top-adjusted horizontal lozenges whose complement can be tiled by non-horizontal lozenges, the same holds for all $D\in \ED(\lambda/\mu)$.
+This implies that~$\tau$ is the desired bijection. \end{proof}

 From the map $\tau$, adding the corresponding weight of the horizontal lozenges, we obtain the following result.

 \begin{cor} For a skew shape $\lambda/\mu$, we have

 \end{cor}